davidchall/ipaddress/cran-comments.md

-## Resubmission
+## Release summary

-This is a resubmission.
-In this version I have:
+This is a patch release to fix CRAN errors on Solaris.

-* Removed single quotes from acronyms in the DESCRIPTION file and instead write out the full version in parentheses.
+I've checked that the errors were resolved by building on RHub.

 ## Test environments